 As the modern workplace becomes increasingly more relaxed, so does day-to-day office life; open floor plans, dialed-down dress codes, and self-directed work styles, are becoming the new norm.
 But while chilled-out workspaces are great for fostering collaboration and interpersonal relationships, they also mean office managers and those in charge of building culture and maintaining the office space are navigating more sticky social terrain.
+Namely, what is the code of office etiquette?

 What do you do when certain employees routinely leave dirty dishes in the office kitchen, hog a conference room or, say, distract the team by talking too loudly on the phone?
 When it comes to setting—and enforcing—an expectation of professionalism, courtesy and respect at work, addressing these issues can prove tricky.

-To ensure our social skills are evolving along with the modern workplace, we caught up with Daniel Post Senning, business etiquette expert and Emily Post's great-great-grandson.
+To ensure our social skills are evolving along with the modern workplace, we caught up with Daniel Post Senning, office etiquette expert and Emily Post's great-great-grandson.
 (Yes, that Emily Post.)
 Here are his thoughts on untangling today's most common office etiquette quandaries.

 Effective managers practice what they preach.
 Where office etiquette is concerned, this means really embodying the kind of behavior you want to see in your team.